How to Use Deco Foil with Deco Foil Transfer Pen, Deco Foil Adhesive Pen and Laser Prints

 The intention is to get a thin, even layer across the stencil.
 This technique works better on stencils with larger holes over small detail stencils.
 As the adhesive is soft, small images and overworking sometimes means that the gel may end up under the stencil.

-Set aside and let the transfer gel dry.
-The instructions on the container say an hour, but I find it takes several hours for the gel to set.
-You will know that the gel has set when it moves from a cloudy white color to clear.
+You will know that the gel has set when it moves from a cloudy white color to clear and shiny.
 The surface will still be slightly sticky or tacky even after drying.
 This helps the foil stick to the stenciled image once it is applied.

 3 Options for Applying Deco Foil